Welcome!

 This is not my mug or my laptop, but look at how happy and productive that zoom call looks!

-I let my jobs took on personalities of their own, and rather than listing them as “positions in which I helped a company grow and improve and succeed,” I had fun thinking of names that described the personalities of the brands as I remembered them, and writing about them with those personalities in mind.
+I let my jobs take on personalities of their own, and rather than listing them as “positions in which I helped a company grow and improve and succeed,” I had fun thinking of names that described the personalities of the brands as I remembered them, and writing about them with those personalities in mind.
 I think of this post as the “alt text” for my actual resume - or maybe just an engaging resume narrative, focusing on the whole experience rather than just listing company names.

 Mary Sue